 The Youtube channel Getaway Couple shared their top 10 tips on how to get the best deal on a new RV in this video:

 For more tips on buying an RV, check out these articles:

 - RV Extended Warranties: What RV Buyers Need To Know

 - Why You Should Never Buy An RV Brand New

 - What Is The Best RV For Your Lifestyle?

 Not ready to buy?
-Try renting from RVShare or RVezy.
-Or, if you are looking to buy a new RV but hate to part with the old one, earn some additional income by listing it for rental with RVezy.
+Try renting from Outdoorsy.
+Or, if you are looking to buy a new RV but hate to part with the old one, earn some additional income by listing it for rental.